hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Monika Whatsapp Notifier

-You can get a Monika's alert notification to your Whatsapp number without having a Whatsapp Business account.
+You can get a notification from Monika to your Whatsapp number without having a Whatsapp Business account.
 First, you must create a [Monika Whatsapp Notifier account](https://whatsapp.hyperjump.tech).

 ```json
 {